-Jacques Bolsey, né Yacov Bogopolsky (December 17, 1895–January 21,1962) was born in Kiev, Russia, and raised in Astrakhan, eldest of five children in a highly educated family.
+Jacques Bolsey, né Yacov Bogopolsky (December 17, 1895–January 21,1962) was born in Kiev (or Zlatopol), Russia, and raised in Astrakhan, eldest of five children in a highly educated family.
 As a child and young adult, he was already a talented painter, sculptor, and photographer.

 His father was a pharmacist, his mother a concert pianist, and his younger brothers were to become a surgeon, a metallurgist, and a doctor.
 His youngest sibling, his sister Emma, was studying to become a pediatrician when her life, together with that of both of their parents, was cut short by the Nazi massacre of the Jews of Kislovodsk in the fall of 1942.